 Various bus tours are available to Meiho from Nagoya, Gifu, Kyoto and Osaka.

 30.3km from the Gujo Hachiman IC on the Tokai Hokuriku Expressway

 Meiho is located just over 2km from Route 472 to the north east of central Gujo city.

-The nearest exit on the Tokai Hokuriku Expressway is the Gujo Hachiman IC.
+The nearest exit on the Tokai Hokuriku Expressway is the Gujo Hachiman IC (about 30 minutes).

 At the Guji Hachiman IC exit, turn left onto Route 156 and after just less than 1km turn left onto Route 256.
 After about 2km turn left onto Route 472 then continue on this road for about 25km when there are some big blue signs for Meiho.
 Turn right here and follow the signs to head up to the resort.

 MESSAGE FROM SNOWJAPAN We feel for everyone who wanted to be able to visit Japan this winter but are unable to.
 Please read this message about this season and coronavirus.
 Stay safe everyone, wherever you are.

 For more details and explanations about the information presented on this page,